top of page

 Retention

 The J-1 Teacher program allows qualified foreign nationals to teach full-time in accredited public and private (K-12) schools.
-The program offers teachers up to 3 years plus 2 years extension.
+The program offers teachers up to 3 years, plus a 2-year extension.
 Teachers must then return to their home country.
 They are not permitted to work in the US until they have lived and served their home country for at least two years.

 Individuals can hold H-1B status longer than J-1 Status.
-H-1B visa allows foreign workers to live and work in the United States for up to 6 years.
-It also has Dual Intent, which means may apply for a change of status to permanent resident.
+The H-1B visa allows foreign workers to live and work in the United States for up to 6 years.
+It also has Dual Intent, which means that the employee may apply for a change of status to permanent resident.
 In some cases, employees may be eligible for further extensions while waiting for permanent residency.
-This beneficial for retention because teachers are will have continued employment.
+This is beneficial for retention because teachers will have continued employment.

 Number of Hires

-The Department of State oversees the allocation of sponsorships for J-1 teachers on an annual basis.
+The Department of State oversees the allocation of sponsorships for J-1 teachers annually.
 With an increasing number of schools employing J-1 teachers across various states, the available sponsorships are becoming more limited.
-The Department of State has also implemented stricter compliance measures for both program sponsors and participating schools to ensure that the program serves its intended purpose.
+The Department of State has also implemented stricter compliance measures for program sponsors and participating schools to ensure the program serves its intended purpose.

 "The J-1 promotes interchange of persons, knowledge, and skills, and the interchange of developments in the field of education, the arts and sciences." – Int'l Student & Scholars